 - If using external microphones, place them based on the size and type of room you have

-- Process minimally using software such as Audacity (free) or Adobe Audition (subscription)
+- Sync the video with your separate audio track, and process minimally using software such as Audacity (free) or Adobe Audition (subscription)